AanupBhattarai/DiscordBotDashboard/README.md

 # Discord Dashboard

-I am making a discord dashboard with the help of the [tutorial](https://www.youtube.com/c/AnsontheDeveloper)
+I am making a discord dashboard with the help of the [tutorial.](https://www.youtube.com/c/AnsontheDeveloper)

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.

 `DISCORD_BOT_TOKEN`